 Margaret Race has spent most of her life trying to raise awareness of the Collection and persuade the authorities to build the promised art gallery.

 Margaret also formed the Friends of Lytham St Annes Art Collection to create opportunities to display the collection and raise funds for its conservation.

-For full details of all the Lytham St Annes Art Collection artworks held in public ownership by Fylde Borough Council, please visit the on-line catalogue: www.lythamstannesartcollection.org
+Details about the complete Lytham St Annes Art Collection held in public ownership by Fylde Borough Council, including donors, can be found online here: www.lythamstannesartcollection.org

 Join Us, Join In